-The annual Decoration Day Service at Stouffville Cemetery featuring a non-denominational service celebrating the memory of loved ones, traditionally held in June, will be postponed until Fall 2020 due to COVID-19.
+The annual Decoration Day Service at Stouffville Cemetery featuring a non-denominational service celebrating the memory of loved ones, traditionally held in June, is postponed due to COVID-19.
 Updates on a new date will be provided.
 In memoriam, donations are gratefully accepted year-round online or at the event.
-For more information, please contact Stephanie Thomson at email@example.com 905-640-1910 x 2225
+For more information, please contact Charlene Shaw at email@example.com 905-640-1910 x 2225

 Friday through Sunday, October 2-4, 2020

 Stouffville Country Ribfest is coming to you in an amended format this year: Drive-Thru.
 Two of your favourite Rib teams are returning to deliver this annual event.
 The new set-up will reduce contact and will give everyone a safe way to get the highly anticipated championship ribs with award winning BBQ sauces!
 Registration for the event is now open!
 Please be sure to head to the following link to obtain a FREE ticket to attend the event at your preferred date and time: Eventbrite – Stouffville Country RibFest

 Please note that both Food Truck Frenzies for 2020 (June 18 & September 11) have been cancelled.
 We look forward to continuing these events in 2021.

 Food Truck Frenzy occurs each year in June and September and allows you to experience Food Trucks from across the GTA in our own Memorial Park.
 You will enjoy bands and entertainment as you sample dishes from over 20 different vendors.

 The Whitchurch-Stouffville Museum & Community Centre’s annual Antique & Classic Car Show has been cancelled this year due to current restrictions.
 Museum Staff and Volunteers look forward to picking up again in 2021.